 Once found the gap in the market, it is then crucial to niche down.
 In other words, you have to drill into that specific segment of the market until you find a potential target audience (from few hundreds up to several thousand people), which will be your manna.

 In conclusion, in this article, you learned how to become solopreneur in three easy steps.
-Nowadays Solopreners can challenge big organizations if they are willing to take on three challenges:
+Nowadays Solopreners can challenge big organizations if they are willing to take on three steps:

 - Continuous skill acquisitions

 - Niching down until finding the potential target audience